 Skip to content

-How to create and manage modules and assignments
+How to create and manage repositories and assignments

-A module is a unit of work.
+A repository is a unit of work.
 Think a lab, a project, or a weekly problem set.
-Every module is backed by a Github repo.
-When you publish a module, Classmoji creates a copy of a template repo for each student (or team), with all the assignments already loaded as issues.
+Every repository is backed by a Github repo.
+When you publish a repository, Classmoji creates a copy of a template repo for each student (or team), with all the assignments already loaded as issues.

 Basic info: